umair-666/JS-code/README.md

 # JS-code
-A repository to learn Javascript with personal notes
+A repository to learn Javascript with personal notes.